A simple yet powerful addition to your Data Studio dashboard UI!

 - File > Make a Copy

 - Select the direct connections needed to replace both of the Search Console datatypes, being Site and URL connections.
 Match these two accordingly and copy.

 By updating the data connections at the point of copy, this transfers each component over to the new respective source.
 Once you have done this you will be able to create custom fields in your dashboards.
 If you want a visual aid for this process, see further down:

 Update: The bubble charts are struggling to transfer at this present time (22/06/20), the connection will transfer no problem but to re-enable the visuals go to the Style tab and set bubble colour as Query:

 There have been some very recent changes to replacing data sources but with two datasources used on each page, this still seems to be the quickest way to transfer (even with the bubble chart corrections highlighted).
-I assume its temporary.
+I assume the bubble colour setting not switching over is temporary.

 If you want a visual aid for making a copy and switching connections, see below: